utep-cs-systems-courses/project1-tokenizer-RobertEvans0/README.md

        - use of capitalization and whitespace (e.g. `char *word_end(char *p)` rather than `char* wordEnd (char* p)`)
     - algorithms and data structures
-    - no extraneous files in repository
+    - repository content (all necessary files are included.
+No unnecessary files.
+    - repository log messages (we encoruage you to examine ours)
 - Correctness
 - Timely completion